Meeken1998/dg-lab-atas/README.md

 > [!NOTE]
 > 🤗 The [Web Widget](https://meeken1998.github.io/dg-lab-atas) is now available!
 >
-> Attention: The web widget must be used together with the software; otherwise, it won't connect to the shock device.
+> Attention: The web widget must be used together with the software; otherwise, it won't connect to the E-Stim device.
 For details, please see the [Usage Instructions](#usage-instructions).

 ## Real Feedback